What are the Main Types of Depression?

 While the symptoms of depression do vary a general symptom of depression is a strong feeling of sadness and hopelessness.
-The difference between depression and just feeling sad is that these feelings can last for weeks or months and although depression can be linked to certain events (like the death of a loved one) sometimes these feeling of sadness and hopelessness can come from nowhere.
+The difference between depression and just feeling sad is that these feelings can last for weeks or months.
+Although depression can be linked to certain events (like the death of a loved one) sometimes these feeling of sadness and hopelessness can seem like they come from nowhere.

-Depression is an umbrella term for the wide variety of different forms that depression can take.
+Depression is an umbrella term for the wide variety of the different types that depression can take.
 Identifying the type of depression a person suffers from is imperative when trying to find the best way to treat it.
 Let’s take a look at some of the various types of depression.

-Major depression is a serious clinical mood disorder in which a person experiences extended periods of sadness, emptiness, frustration, anger, and despair.
-The symptoms are so severe that they can interfere with the person's ability to work, sleep, study, eat, and enjoy activities that they once found pleasurable.
+Major depression is a clinical mood disorder in which a person experiences extended periods of sadness, emptiness, frustration, anger, and despair.
+The symptoms can sometimes be so severe that they can interfere with the person’s ability to work, sleep, study, eat, and enjoy activities that they once found pleasurable.
 Some people with major depression may feel that life is not worth living and some will attempt to end their lives.

-An episode can occur only once in a person’s lifetime, but more often than not, a person has several episodes.
+An episode can occur only once in a person’s lifetime, but often, a person has several episodes.
 They may also take place spontaneously, during or after the death of a loved one, a breakup, a medical illness, or other major life event.